 Former teacher gets 5 years for secretly filming boys

 WORCESTER, Mass.
-(AP) — A former Massachusetts middle school teacher has been sentenced to five years in jail forsecretly recording a 14-year-old student using the bathroom.
+(AP) — A former Massachusetts middle school teacher has been sentenced to five years in jail for secretly recording students at school and his home.

 Scott McDonald, 39, pleaded guilty to 14 counts of enticing a child under the age of 16 and 14 counts of photographing an unsuspecting nude person.

-Note: This story was first published on Dec.
-13, 2019.
-It was updated on Dec.
-19, 2019, to correct the age of one of the victims.
-He was 12 years old, not 14.
-It also clarifies the first sentence to show there were multiple victims, not just one.